Film / Voyage of the Unicorn

-- Beauty Is Never Tarnished - Handled in a "tarnished in an aeshetically pleasing way".
+- Beauty Is Never Tarnished: It's tarnished "in an aesthetically pleasing way".
 Miranda later gets bruised and cut, and looks visibly damaged and hurt, but it still looks attractive on her.

-- Clap Your Hands If You Believe - Credendo Vides - "By Believing, One Sees" - is a slogan used many times throughout the movie.
+- Clap Your Hands If You Believe" Credendo Vides Latin for - is used throughout the movie.
 A number of unrealistic things occur simply by believing they can.

-- Chosen One - The prophecy says... "a man of learning and two beautiful maidens" will free the land.
-That must mean Alan Aisling (a college professor) and his daughters.
+- Chosen One: The prophecy says "a man of learning and two beautiful maidens" will free the land.
+That must mean Alan Aisling (a college professor) and his daughters, of course.

 - Gorgeous Gorgon: Canadian actress and former model Kira Clavell plays Medusa.
 Aside from having CGI snakes for hair, she's pretty much a gorgeous eurasian lady.

-- Kid Hero - and Parent Hero too!
-The family that goes on adventures consists of a 9-year-old, 15-year-old and a college professor.
+- Kid Hero: Parent Hero, too!
+The family that goes adventuring consists of a 9-year-old, 15-year-old and a college professor.